altugkarakurt/morty/README.md

 # Mode & Tonic Recognition
-Python scripts for training and recognizing mods in a modal music piece.
+Python scripts for training and recognizing modes in a modal music piece.
 Given the predominant melody of a piece, it estimates the mode and tonic of a piece from the trained mods.

 ### Description and Usage
 This project expects the pitch track, or predominant melody, as the input and generates pitch distributions (PD) and